Do what you can, with what you have, right where you are. – Theodore Roosevelt

 In today’s social climate stress is something that we just tend to accept as a part of our home and work environment.
-We are taught that one must learn to relax and take charge of one’s reactions to external events, people and circumstances.
-In this way one will find peace and remain in proactive control over the emotions that tend to get the better of us throughout our day.
+We are taught that one must learn to relax and take charge of one’s reactions to external events, people, and circumstances.
+In this way, one will find peace and remain in proactive control over the emotions that tend to get the better of us throughout our day.
 However, dealing with stress in an effective and efficient manner goes beyond simple relaxation techniques and into the realm of effective stress management strategies.

 Effective stress maintenance involves managing what you eat, how you think, the manner you treat your body, what actions you take on a consistent basis, how you deal with social interactions, and what you tend to avoid doing.
 These key factors of stress management are the foundational blocks that will help you to build harmony with yourself, others and your immediate environment.
-Cultivate them and apply them into your daily routine, and you will find bliss where others only find havoc and mayhem.
+Cultivate them and apply them to your daily routine, and you will find bliss where others only find havoc and mayhem.

 Managing our daily levels of stress always begins with our food indulgences.
 There are many foods that we consume regularly that can aggravate and elevate stress levels quite considerably.
-On the other hand, there are also nutrient rich foods that tend to settle the body and naturally calm the mind, thusly assisting with the reduction in stress levels and allowing for greater clarity of thought at times when our emotions tend to get out of hand.
+On the other hand, there are also nutrient-rich foods that tend to settle the body and naturally calm the mind, thus assisting with the reduction in stress levels and allowing for greater clarity of thought at times when our emotions tend to get out of hand.
 Here are some Nutritional suggestions to assist you with your stress management goals and objectives:

 Energy in a Liquid

 We all know and understand that a vast percentage of our body is made up of water.
-It therefore makes sense that water would provide you with the support you need to handle stress more effectively.
+It, therefore, makes sense that water would provide you with the support you need to handle stress more effectively.
 In fact, making sure that you stay hydrated throughout your day is essential as it will boost your levels of energy and enable you to work through circumstances with more vigor and persistence.

 Another important liquid/herb that will help you to control your levels of stress is green tea.
 Green tea provides the body with a natural antioxidant boost.
 Antioxidants fight free radicals that tend to ravage a body under stress, therefore promoting a greater sense of health and well-being.